groussea/sand6py/README.md

 Successful compilation should generates the following binaries in the `$CMAKE_BUILD_DIR/apps` directory:

   - `d6` simulation tool
-  - `d62vtk` Tranform `d6` output to VTK files that can be read with e.g. `paraview`
+  - `d62vtk` Transform `d6` output to VTK files that can be read with e.g. `paraview`
   - `d6gl` OpenGL viewer and rendering utility (requires libQGLViewer)
   - `d6_solvePrimal` offline DCFP solver, for benchmarking purposes
-  - `d6_analyze` postprocessing tool
+  - `d6_analyze` post-processing tool

 Usage information for these applications can be obtained with the `-?` flag.

 ## Configuration fields

 Here is a list of the various configuration options that can be passed to the `d6` application, with their default values.
+Configuration files corresponding to the simulations presented in the article are also provided in the `scenes` directory, and can be used as e.g. `./apps/d6 -i ../scenes/scene_file.conf`.

 ### Simulation size and resolution

   - `fps`=*240 s^{-1}*  Number of frames to be generated per SI seconds
-  - `substeps`=*1*      Number of simulation substeps per frame. `0` means adaptative.
+  - `substeps`=*1*      Number of simulation sub-steps per frame. `0` means adaptive.
   - `nFrames`=*1*       Number of frames to generate
   - `box`=*(1,1,1) m*   Grid domain
   - `res`=*(10,10,10)*  Number of grid cells for each dimension